grammyjs/website/site/docs/plugins/conversations.md

   If you want to have custom properties on inside context objects, [scroll down](#using-plugins-inside-conversations).

 You have to pass both the outside and the inside context types to the conversation.
-The TypeScript setup therefore typically looks as follows.
+The TypeScript setup therefore typically looks as follows:

 ::: code-group